 The Secretary shall:

-1. Certify and keep at the princip0al office of the corporation the original, or a copy of these Bylaws as amended to date.
+1. Certify and keep at the principal office of the corporation the original, or a copy of these Bylaws as amended to date.

 2. Keep at the principal office of the corporation or such other place as the board may determine, a book of minutes of all meetings of the directors, and, if applicable, meetings of committees of directors and of members, recording therein the time and place of holding, whether regular or special, how called, how notice thereof was given, the names of those present or represented at the meeting, and the proceedings thereof.